 - 1. Reporting by the first responder, the person who receives the report from the child first hand or recognizes signs of child abuse. - 2.
-Interviewing the child, how interviews are conducted and documented. - 3.
-Documenting, account of events and/or report from the first responder, investigation, follow-up, and support. - 4.
+Interviewing the victim, how interviews are conducted and documented. - 3.
+Documenting account of first responder, account of events and/or report from the first responder. - 4.
 Conducting the investigation, how the investigation is handled and communication to concerned personnel within specified timelines. - 5.
-Reporting, a section on reporting to the necessary authorities and/or other parties involved. - 6.
-Follow-up and supporting the child, a section outlining details of follow-up with the authorities, the child, and the families involved as well as providing necessary support to the child.
+Reporting and follow-up, a section on reporting and follow-up with the victim, authorities and/or other parties involved.